Some common questions and answers

 Q: Can I bring my pet?

-A: Unfortunately not, due to wildlife, livestock and travelling past other homesteads with their own resident dogs, we cannot accommodate any pets at Qambathi or on the trails.
+A: Unfortunately, no. Due to wildlife, livestock, and interactions with other homesteads with resident dogs, we cannot accommodate pets at Qambathi or on the trails.